Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Model Description

 \item[(4)] We assume that all the random variables defined above are independent of each other. \end{itemize}

 0.4cm

 Finally, we provide some necessary interpretation for some practical factors in the double-ended queue as follows:

 (a) The matching times between the A- and B-customers are very short under the current network environment of data exchange and transmission.
-Thus the matching times are regarded as zero so that the matching process of A- and B-customers is completed instantly (or immediately).
+Thus the matching times are regarded as zero so that the matching of A- and B-customers is complete instantly (or immediately).

 (b) The impatient behavior given in Assumption (2) is used to ensure the stability of the double-ended queue, which can be widely found in the real-world situations, such as transportation, housing, eating and so forth.